-The Group successfully completing the trial of live television broadcasting for all major bus routes in Klang Valley.
-Real-time broadcasting will reduce on-going maintenance costs in the long run, thus eliminating the need for regular manual updating of contents, lowering future expenditure.
+The Group successfully completing the trial of live television and radio broadcasting in Klang Valley.
+Real-time broadcasting will reduce ongoing maintenance costs in the long run, thus eliminating the need for regular manual updating of contents, lowering future expenditure.
 The Group's Digital Terrestrial Television Broadcasting ("DTTB") will link up with the LCD-TV screens installed on public transport and receive contents over the airwaves through real-time programming transmissions.
 We are focusing on Gap Fillers deployment in Klang Valley to further enhance our signal strength and covering blind-spot.